D3vYuan/cloud-data-cortex-framework-lessons/README.md

 **Resolution**

-Seek help from [github][ref-demand-sensing-github-issue] and was able to resolve the issue by modifying the source code *forcasting_pipeline.py* The issue is most likely cause by additional labels that hinder the model training process.
+Seek help from [github][ref-cortex-demand-sensing-github-issue] and was able to resolve the issue by modifying the source code *forcasting_pipeline.py* The issue is most likely cause by additional labels that hinder the model training process.

 <br/>